learn-co-curriculum/phase-3-enumerables-common-methods/README.md

 # => [{:name=>"Cara", :phone=>"555-555-5556"}, {:name=>"Duane", :phone=>"555-555-5555"}, {:name=>...
 ```

-Ruby also provides a `sort_by` method, which instead of passing two elements to
+Ruby also provides a `#sort_by` method, which, instead of passing two elements
-the block and requiring you to write the comparison logic, just passes one
+to the block and requiring you to write the comparison logic, just passes one
 element to the block:

 ```rb